Bristol bore Cary Grant and Wallace & Gromit but it won’t bore you, vows OutUK correspondent Adrian Gillan.

 Old Market: “The Village”

-Starting in the Old Market area, the eponymous Old Market Tavern (29 Old Market Street) is a
+Starting in the Old Market area, the eponymous Old Market Tavern is a

-boozer that serves great home-cooked grub washed down with fine ales, with a beer garden out the back.
-It jostles along with friendly little
+highly popular old-fashioned boozer that serves great home-cooked grub washed down with fine ales, with a beer garden out the back.
+For glam,

 City Centre: “The Strip”

-Hit chic Bent Bar (4 Frogmore Street) with its trendy seating and retro flashing dance floor.
-Then trot over the road to
+Hit chic OMG Bar in Frogmore Street is great as a warm up bar with its trendy seating and retro flashing dance floor.
+You can then trot over the road to

-Queenshilling (9 Frogmore Street), a stylish, buzzing bar-cum-club playing a mixed bag of pure pop throughout the week.
+Queenshilling which is directly opposite and is a stylish, buzzing bar-cum-club playing a mixed bag of pure pop throughout the week.

 Slap bang in the city centre, on the glistening Welsh Back waterfront, the 4-star Mercure Bristol